BattMoTeam/BattMo/Documentation/JOSS/paper.md

 ## BattMo family

-The following software include the BattMo family:
+The following software are included in the BattMo family:

 | Software                                             | Description                                                         |
 |------------------------------------------------------|---------------------------------------------------------------------|